 Increasing opportunity also means creating conditions under which workers and businesses can prosper.
 As a member of the Finance Committee, Senator Casey has worked to pass legislation to make it easier for small businesses to plan for capital investments that are vital to job creation; voted to provide billions for tax cuts to encourage businesses to hire workers; and strongly supported extending tax breaks that promote innovation and research that drives our economy.
 He has also advocated for increased investment in the roads, bridges, and ports that are vital to the Pennsylvania economy.

-Senator Casey has voted to provide billions for tax cuts to encourage businesses to hire workers and he voted for legislation that provided tens of billions in capital for small businesses to expand their operations.
-And he has been a strong critic of unfair trade policies that put American manufacturing at a disadvantage.
-He has repeatedly pushed for the U.S. government to take stronger action against China in response to the undervaluing of its currency and other policies that result in American job loss.
-He also voted for legislation to eliminate tax incentives corporations receive to send U.S. jobs overseas.
+Senator Casey has worked to eliminate policies that rig the economic system against American workers.
+He has continuously fought against unfair trade policies that force American workers to compete on a playing field that is not level.
+He has pushed for the U.S. government to take stronger action against China in response to the undervaluing of its currency and other policies that result in American job loss.
+He also voted for legislation to eliminate tax policies that make it easier for companies to send U.S. jobs overseas.

 From Scranton to Washington